 Pro tip: Train front-end teams on the financial impact denials and claims resubmissions have on the organization so they understand the implications and importance of their roles.
 Ensure all teams involved understand the amount of rework their efforts will decrease by preventing denials from occurring.

-2. Stop Being Blindsided by Payor Behavior
+2. Stop Being Blindsided by Payer Behavior

 The lack of transparency in payor behavior and inconsistency in their processes continue to drive significant claim denials and make it incredibly challenging for providers to keep up.
 Some insurance companies, for example, use third-party vendors to issue prior authorizations but don’t inform providers of these partnerships or their requirements.
 This can lead to services being denied even though they appear as “no auth required” by the insurance company because the third-party itself requires an authorization – a requirement providers often don’t learn about until after the claim is denied.
-The amount of payor policy updates and unilateral rule changes can also make it difficult for providers to know what to expect from payors and stay compliant with their requirements beyond authorizations.
+The amount of payor policy updates and unilateral rule changes can also make it difficult for providers to know what to expect from payers and stay compliant with their requirements beyond authorizations.

-Pro tip: Engage with your payors.
+Pro tip: Engage with your payers.
 Ask them to outline their own processes for using third-party authorizers so your teams can appropriately manage the requirements and prevent unnecessary denials.
 Leverage managed care partnerships to hold payors accountable for improper authorization denials.
-Thoroughly review and understand the ins and outs of your payor contracts to ensure all requirements, even beyond authorizations, are met.
+Thoroughly review and understand the ins and outs of your payer contracts to ensure all requirements, even beyond authorizations, are met.
 Establish a mechanism to continually monitor for payor policy updates and contract changes to ensure your teams stay ahead, stay compliant and avoid delayed or lost revenue.

 3. Stop Addressing Denials After They Occur